zdravkov/kendo-docs/web/grid/how-to/Editing/custom-delete-confirmation-dialog.md

 ---
-title: Customize the delete confirmation dialog of Kendo UI Grid
+title: Customize the delete confirmation dialog
-page_title: Customize the delete confirmation dialog of Kendo UI Grid
+page_title: Customize the delete confirmation dialog
 description: Kendo UI Grid example that demonstrates how to customize the delete confirmation dialog using Kendo UI templates, Kendo UI Window widget and the remove method of the Grid's dataSource.
 ---